Interview: Miriam Pia

 Do you have any book signings, tours, or special events planned to promote your book that readers might be interested in attending?

 Miriam Pia: I hope to but right how I have to really watch the pizza that’s in the oven.
 I already ruined one because I was answering these questions.

 Does being a published author feel differently than you had imagined?

 Miriam Pia: I don’t know…ask me again when there’s a hard cover.
 So far it is anti-climactic.
 Like how I have never had a bridal gown or honeymoon even though I got married.

-Now, use this space to tell us more about who you.
+Now, use this space to tell us more about who you are.
 Anything you want your readers to know.
-Include information on where to find your books, any blogs you may have, or how a reader can learn more about you and writing.
+Include information on where to find your books, any blogs you may have, or how a reader can learn more about you and your writing.